issa-project/issa-pipeline/environment/containers/README.md

 >:point_right: TO run the Morph-xR2RML tool the Docker Compose hast to be installed.
 See [Docker Compose installation](https://docs.docker.com/compose/install/).

+### pyclinrec

+The `pyclinrec` container runs the text annotation service to annotate text with concepts from a custom dictionary such as [Agrovoc Multilingual Thesaurus](https://agrovoc.fao.org) or [MeSH](https://www.nlm.nih.gov/mesh/meshhome.html).

+We build a Docker image to create the execution environment for the [Python Concept Recognition Library](https://github.com/twktheainur/pyclinrec) and access the functionality through a web application similar to other annotation Dockers, e.g. `dbpedia-spotlight` or `entity-fishing`.

+NOTE: we forked the library from its original repository for consistency reasons.
+The forked repository is located [here](https://github.com/issa-project/pyclinrec).

+- to build the image and initialize pyclinrec container invoke [install-pyclinrec.sh](pyclinrec/install-pyclinrec.sh) script.

+- to run the container invoke [run-pyclinrec.sh](pyclinrec/run-pyclinrec.sh) script.

+- to get help call `http://localhost:5002/`

+- to test annotation call

+  - ```curl -X POST http://localhost:5002/annotate --data-urlencode "text=Growing bananas in Ireland" --data-urlencode "lang=en" --data-urlencode "conf=0.15" -H "Accept: application/json"```
+  - ```curl -X POST http://localhost:5002/annotate --data-urlencode "text=Cultiver des bananes en Irlande" --data-urlencode "lang=fr" --data-urlencode "conf=0.15" -H "Accept: application/json"```

+>:point_right: The internal vocabulary and concept indexing is taking place during the first run of the Docker container and may take a long time.
+On our machine, the initialization takes about 10 minutes for Agrovoc dictionaries.

+More details on the container configuration and usage can be found in the [pyclinrec](pyclinrec/README.md) folder.

 ### virtuoso

 The `virtuoso` container provides storage for pipeline-generated Knowledge Graph and access to it via the SPARQL endpoint.